mrwinton/pitchhub/README.md

 Please check the [Vagrant documentation](http://docs.vagrantup.com/v2/) for more information on Vagrant.

-## Secrets.yml
+## Setup the Secrets

-To run Pitchhub the `config/secrets.yml` needs to be created and populated for each environment (Development, Testing and Production).
+PitchHub's secrets are stored in `local_env.yml`, when you checkout the project this file does not exist.

+Let's fix this, duplicate the `local_env.yml.example` and remove the `example` suffix.

-You can generate secret tokens with the following command:
+Fill in the secrets, to do this you can use the following command:

     $ rake secret